AzonInc/Doorman/README.md

     <br>
 </h1>

-This repository contains the source files for the Doorman S3 - TCS Intercom Gateway, a device which lets you connect your [TCS](https://www.tcsag.de/) Intercom to any home automation system.
+This repository contains the source files for the Doorman S3 Intercom Gateway, a device which lets you connect your [TCS AG](https://www.tcsag.de/) or [Koch AG](https://www.kochag.ch/) Intercom to any home automation system.

 <!--
 ## 📦 Interested in buying one?